steadybit/event-kit/README.md

 # Steadybit EventKit

 EventKit allows extensions to consume events from the Steadybit platform to integrate with third-party systems.
 Extensions leveraging EventKit are similar to webhooks but do not face the typical web routing issues as Steadybit agents handle this aspect.
+EventKit focuses on experiment executions.
 You can use EventKit to:

  - Add markers to monitoring systems' charts during experiment executions.
  - Capture experiment execution statistics.